-Workshop Leaders are able to host their own workshops and teach others how to make wigs!
-They work closely with their nearest Region Leader to perfect their Magic skills, and once approved, will be sent 5 Wig Kits for their own workshop!
+Workshop Leaders are able to host their own small workshops and teach others how to make wigs!
+They work closely with their nearest Region Leader to perfect their Magic skills, and once approved, will be sent 5 free Wig Kits for their own workshop!

 Review all the character resources, gather your supplies, and get crafting!